 - Chemistry tests to evaluate kidney, liver, and pancreatic function, as well as sugar levels

-- Blood parasite screening to identify if your pet has been exposed to tick-borne or other infectious diseases
+- Blood parasite screening to identify if your pet has been exposed to tick-borne or other infections

 - Fecal tests to rule out intestinal parasites